davs3275/sbs/med/collier.md

 ---
 5.16.
-Your manners will depend very much upon the quality of what you frequently think on ; for the soul is as it were tinged with the colour and com- plexion of thought.
+Your manners will depend very much upon the quality of what you frequently think on ; for the soul is as it were tinged with the colour and complexion of thought.
 Be sure therefore to work in such maxims as these.
 Wherever a man lives, he may live well ; by consequence, a life of virtue and that of a courtier are not inconsistent.
 Again, that which a